Academics for Creative Teaching Grants Program Guidelines

 Amount of Grants

-The size of a grant award may be altered based on the number of funded applications, or due to the amount of resources at the committee’s disposal for a given year.
-The maximum amount rewarded to any faculty member for any project will not exceed $1,500 during any 12-month period.
+The size of a grant award may be influenced by the number of funded applications and the amount of resources at the committee’s disposal for a given year.
+Grant requests for any amount will be considered, but the maximum amount rewarded to any faculty member for any project will not exceed $1,500 during any 12-month period.
 Applicants are asked to keep in mind that ACT funds are limited.

 Use of Grant Funds